MarioPereira/laravel-multiple-logs/README.md

 This supports all of the same methods the native `Log` facade does.

-The matching `authLog()` helper method also supports them as instance methods.
+The matching `authLogger()` helper method also supports them as instance methods.

 ## Usage Examples